-5. Recipient sites shall not be located in state manatee protection areas designated as "No Entry" or "Limited Entry", as defined in 68C-22.025 F.A.C., including portions of the Little River, Virginia Key, Coral Gables Waterway, and Black Creek canal and marina basin.
+5. Recipient sites shall not be located in state manatee protection areas designated as "No Entry" or "Limited Entry", as defined in 68C-22.025 F.A.C., including portions of the Little River.
+Virginia Key, Coral Gables Waterway, and Black Creek canal and marina basin, except as provided in measure #4 above.